jcbbeiter/process-queue/README.md

 ------

 > This project more or less works as intended.
 There was a bug near the end in which a process would not be removed from the records queues when it was reaped, so the server would try to open a non-existent proc/pid/stat file.
 It happened twice and then after further changes I could no longer replicate it -- I'm pretty sure it's fixed.
 Regardless, on repeated failures to open the proc/pid/stat file for a process, the server abandons the record because it's no longer running on the host OS.
+> Additionally, sometimes while benchmarking the client simply fails to connect to the server while it's running.
+It only happens very infrequently, but I'm not sure what causes it.

 Extra Credit
 ------------

-> No extra credit was attempted
+> No extra credit was attempted.